mapillary/OpenSfM/README.md

 ### Requirements:
-This update relay on the silx python package.
+This update depends on the silx python package.

 To install it you will need to install pyopencl.
 Please see the installation guide [Here](http://www.silx.org/doc/silx/dev/install.html).